Welcome to the year 1 and 2 class page!

 All PE kits must be brought into school on a Monday and return home on a Friday.
 Please ensure all of your child's PE kit is clearly labelled with their name.

-Swimming starts for Year 2 children every Monday afternoon throughout the Summer Term.
+Year 2 children have swimming sessions every Monday afternoon throughout the Summer Term.

 Your child will receive homework every week.
-This includes weekly spelling and number bonds or times tables.
-Please ensure all homework is returned to school on a Friday for testing.
+This includes weekly spelling and maths homework.
+Please ensure all homework is returned to school on a Friday.

 It is expected that your child reads at home at least five times a week.
 All reading books and records must be returned to school each day.